 What Is Plea Bargaining?

-Plea bargaining is the negotiation process where an accused person agrees to plead guilty to specific charges, often in exchange for reduced charges or a lighter sentence.
-This process saves time and resources for the Courts, providing the accused with a clear resolution to their case.
+Plea bargaining is the process in which an accused person agrees to plead guilty to specific charges, often in exchange for reduced charges or a lighter sentence.
+This process saves time and resources for the Courts and provides the accused with a clear resolution to their case.

 The definition of plea bargaining in Singapore is closely tied to maintaining judicial efficiency, ensuring that trials proceed only when necessary.
-While it is not explicitly legislated, plea bargaining has been recognised as an important element in the judicial framework.
+While not explicitly legislated, plea bargaining has been recognised as an important element of the judicial framework.

 Benefits Of Plea Bargaining